Roksana Azad Receives an NIH Predoctoral Fellowship of Over $97,000 to Study a Protein That is Linked to Diabetes and Cancer

-Ph.D. student Roksana Azad (Biochemistry), a student researcher in the Structural Biology Initiative at the Advanced Science Research Center at The Graduate Center, CUNY (CUNY ASRC), was awarded an F31 Predoctoral Fellowship from the National Institute of Health.
+Ph.D. student Roksana Azad (Biochemistry), a student researcher in the Structural Biology Initiative at the Advanced Science Research Center at The Graduate Center, CUNY (CUNY ASRC), was awarded an F31 Predoctoral Fellowship from the National Institutes of Health.
 The award, of more than $97,000 over three years, will go towards Azad’s tuition and health insurance, and will provide a stipend as well as travel to scientific meetings.

 But for Azad, who divides her time between structural biology research, volunteer outreach, and science communication, much of the achievement lies in having applied to the fellowship in the first place.

 “Being a first-generation and minority female student, it’s not always easy, and people will assume or make you feel that you are not good enough to make a difference,” Azad told The Graduate Center.
 “It was a significant milestone for me to tell myself that I tried and submitted my application.”

 Azad works with Kevin Gardner, director of the Structural Biology Initiative and Einstein Professor of Chemistry and Biochemistry at The Graduate Center and Hunter College.
 She studies a human protein kinase called hPASK, which is linked to diseases like diabetes and cancer.
 Her research will both improve scientists’ understanding of the protein and potentially help develop new treatments.